Oh Honey! Is honey safe for dogs?

 Specifically, the bees and their honey.

-Honey is more than just a delicious addition to our diet, and if you are like me, you use it for nearly everything, from soothing a sore throat to preventing seasonal allergies.
+Honey is more than just a delicious addition to our diet.
+If you are like me, you use it for nearly everything, from soothing a sore throat to preventing seasonal allergies.
 But you may be wondering: is honey safe for dogs?
 And what can honey do for dogs?
 Is there a specific way to use it for pets?

 Before you dive into the wonderful world of honey, there are a few things you should know.